SQL Injection Testing Tutorial (Example and Prevention of SQL Injection Attack)

 Other results that may notify a possible attack include:

-• Blank page loaded.
+• The blank page is loaded.

 • No error or success messages – functionality and page do not react to the input.